Post-Mortems9 min read

 Measuring Post-Mortem Quality

 How do you know if your post-mortems are effective?
-Consider tracking:
+Consider tracking these incident management metrics:

 • Action completion rate: What percentage of actions get done?